FREE SHIPPING on purchases over 1,500 CZK 📦

 Omega-3

-The traditional Western diet, full of processed foods, is high in omega-6s relative to omega-3s. ( 4 ) The typical foods that are currently contributing the most to this imbalance are refined vegetable oils. ( 5 ) This leads to a chronic inflammatory response, so it is important to not only regulate omega-6 intake, but also to add the right amount of omega-3s.
+The traditional Western diet, full of industrially processed foods, contains higher amounts of omega-6 in proportion to omega-3.
+(4) Typical foods that currently contribute most to their imbalance are refined vegetable oils.(5) This leads to a chronic inflammatory response, and therefore it is necessary not only to regulate omega-6 intake but also to add the correct amount of omega-3.

-Possible symptoms of omega-3 deficiency
+Possible signs of omega-3 deficiency

 • Dryness, acne, skin redness